TsinghuaC3I/UltraMedical/README.md

 - For MedQA, we use the 4 options from the US set.
 For MedMCQA, we use the Dev split.
 For PubMedQA, we use the reasoning required set.

+- For MMLU, we include Clinical Knowledge (CK), Medical Genetics (MG), Anatomy (An), Professional Medicine (PM), College Biology (CB), and College Medicine (CM) to maintain consistency with previous studies.

 - Greedy search is employed as our default decoding strategy.
 We denote ensemble scores with self-consistency as `(Ensemble)`.
 In our experiments, we conduct 10 decoding trials, and final decisions are made via majority vote (temperature=0.7, top_p=0.9).

 - Partial results for 7B pre-trained models are sourced from the [Open Medical-LLM Leaderboard](https://huggingface.co/spaces/openlifescienceai/open_medical_llm_leaderboard).